-"BLOCK RAL PROCESSOR" shall have the meaning set forth in Section 4.1 of this Agreement.
+"BLOCK RAL PROCESSOR" shall have the meaning set forth in

 "BLOCK SERVICES" means H & R Block Services, Inc., a Missouri corporation, and its subsidiaries.

 "BLOCK TAX SERVICES" means H & R Block Tax Services, Inc., a Missouri corporation.

 "BUSINESS DAY" means any day other than a Saturday, Sunday or a day on which banking institutions are authorized or obligated by law or executive order to be closed.